library-data-platform/ldp/doc/Admin_Guide.md

 cost hardware, and in most cases they should run well with the following minimum requirements:

-* Database:
+* LDP software:
   * Memory: 1 GB
   * Storage: 500 GB HDD
-* LDP software:
+* Database:
-  * Memory: 300 MB
+  * Memory: 8 GB
-  * Storage: 160 GB HDD
+  * Storage: 1 TB HDD

-For large libraries, or if very high performance is desired, the database CPU and memory can be increased as needed.
+For higher performance, SSD drives are recommended for storage, and the database CPU and memory should be increased.
 The database storage capacity also can be increased as needed.

 3\.
 Installation